 To me the best part of photography is getting the image developed onto paper, be that in the darkroom with film or printed from a digital file.
 I feel a photograph is not completed until I can finally hold it in my hands.
-I love the process of any post-production editing if the picture digital pictures.
+I love the process of any post-production editing if the picture requires that.
 For me the best feeling comes from film, I develop my own 35 & 120mm film with a mixture of chemicals.
 Editing pictures is nothing new It’s been done in darkrooms since the advent of developing negatives onto photo paper.

 Though you can not do all the fancy editing you can with software such as Lightroom the work that can be done in the darkroom allows you to bring added life to a photograph.
 The darkroom is where I use the enlarger to make different-size prints as well as do any dodging and burning areas of the print to bring more contrast.
 My pictures are available and a variety of different paper stocks to bring out the best qualities in the image these include Giclee fine art papers such as Hahnemuhle and Pinnacle.